Welcome to Beyond Assumptions, a database on immigration and refugees

 The history of immigration in the Netherlands

 Dutch society is very multicultural.
-Immigrants have arrived in the Netherlands throughout history, both as refugees and as recruits.
+Immigrants have arrived in the Netherlands throughout history, as refugees, residents of former colonies, or recruits.
 They have had a significant impact on the country.
 Some well-known historical people were refugees, including Willem van Oranje, Baruch de Spinoza, Anne Frank, Harry Mulish, and Princess Beatrix, who all made a significant impact on our small country.
 Even certain traditional Dutch delicacies, such as oliebollen, lekkerbekken, and sour haring, were brought by Jewish refugees.
-Refugees and immigrants continue to have a significant impact on our culture, although opinions vary on whether this influence is positive.
+Refugees and immigrants continue to have an impact on our culture, although opinions vary on whether this influence is positive.

 Polarisation in the Netherlands

-The opinions on migration are not in a vacuum; they reflect broader societal sentiments.
-There is a growing intolerance and tension in our culture, based on the feeling that ‘we’ are not doing well, which is mirrored in attitudes towards immigration.
-Migration is increasingly regarded as a threat, a feeling that is fuelled by media representation, political rhetoric, and a focus on controversies.
+Opinions on migration don’t exist in a vacuum; they reflect broader societal sentiments.
+In Dutch society, several studies revealed a growing feeling of ‘we are not doing well’, which is mirrored in attitudes towards immigration.
+Migration is increasingly regarded as a threat, a feeling that is fuelled by media representation, political rhetoric, and a focus on one-time incidents.

 What are the problems with immigration?
 And what are their effects?
-The purpose of this webpage is to promote conversations based on facts and research, and to help see the bigger picture when there is such an overload of information.
+The purpose of this webpage is to promote conversations based on facts and research, and to help see the bigger picture in an age of overwhelming information.